 The Founding Generation (1783-1815):

 This generation includes people born after the American Revolution and prior to the closing of the War of 1812.
-This generation came of age during the Early National Period of the United States.
+They came of age during the Early National Period of the United States.

 (1785-1885)